 July 4 & 5, 2018

 9:00am – 4:30pm

-SPRA Play Leadership (June 7 or July 5, 2018) Note: HIGH FIVE Principles of Healthy Childhood Development (PHCD) Workshop is a pre-requisite for this workshop!
+SPRA Play Leadership (July 5, 2018) Note: HIGH FIVE Principles of Healthy Childhood Development (PHCD) Workshop is a pre-requisite for this workshop!
 This one day workshop will go over the basics of program planning.
 You will brainstorm with other program leaders games and crafts for your program.
 You will leave with a variety of resources such as attendance sheets, waiver forms, program plan template, etc.

 To register or for more information, please contact Chelsey Johnson (306) 786-6586 or email: firstname.lastname@example.org.